 Mr. Bachofner joined IRI Maritime & Corporate Services (Switzerland) SA as Business Development Manager in June 2008 to open the Registry’s office in Geneva and was promoted to Director, Business Development in January of 2011.
 Throughout the past decade, Patrick has built a strongly international career in multiple business sectors.
 After growing up in both French and German sections of Switzerland, he attended university in the United States which led to a position with Deloitte & Touche.
 He then moved back to Geneva where he joined Japan Tobacco, allowing him to thoroughly explore the Asian markets.
 Prior to joining IRI, Patrick’s most recent position was with Hewlett-Packard where he played a variety of financial roles in FP&A and controlling within the European markets.
 He graduated cum laude from Babson College in Boston with a degree in Finance and Economics.
 His experience at sea includes sailing across the Atlantic Ocean with only one other crewmember.

-Mr. Bonnett joined IRI’s London office in April 2010 as Safety & Technical Manager.
-His current responsibilities include oversight of our Recognised Organisations (class societies), their application of statutory regulations, and controls to maintain the superior quality of the Marshall Islands fleet.
+Mr. Bonnett joined IRI’s London office in April 2010 as Safety & Technical Manager and was promoted to Senior Vice President, Technical in January 2018.
+His current responsibilities include oversight of the Recognized Organizations (Classification Societies), their application of statutory regulations, and controls to maintain the superior quality of the RMI fleet.
 Prior to joining IRI, Mr. Bonnett was employed by Lloyd’s Register (LR) since 1997 where he contributed in a multitude of roles including ship design and information systems, plan approval of ship structures, surveying of existing and newly constructed vessels, and business development within LR’s Asian market.
 Mr. Bonnett worked in South Korea for over nine years before moving back to LR’s London office in 2009 as a senior specialist concentrating on business improvement and planning.
-Mr. Bonnett earned his Bachelor of Science degree in Marine Technology with Honours in Naval Architecture and Shipbuilding from the University of Newcastle upon Tyne, UK.
+Mr. Bonnett earned his Bachelor of Engineering degree in Marine Technology with Honours in Naval Architecture and Shipbuilding, from the University of Newcastle upon Tyne, UK.

 Gunnar Georgs was hired as Office Manager of IRI’s Hamburg office in April 2008 and was appointed Regional Manager in December 2009.
 Prior to joining IRI, he apprenticed at Peter Döhle Schiffahrts-KG in Hamburg, which led to a position in their Containers Chartering / Operations department.
 Afterwards Mr. Georgs worked as a competitive broker with F.H.
 Bertling KG Hamburg, where he concentrated on bulk cargoes and time charter contracts.
 He later worked out of the company’s offices in Singapore, Tokyo, and Shanghai, concentrating on newbuildings and sale and purchase activities besides the chartering activities.
 Mr. Georgs holds an executive MBA in Shipping & Logistics (Blue MBA) from CBS Copenhagen Business School in Copenhagen, Denmark and is a fellow member of the Institute of Chartered Shipbrokers (ICS) in London.